datasailors/depend-on-docker/README.md

     curl -L http://bit.ly/dodocker | bash -s -- $(pwd)

-$(pwd) may be replaced with the desired path where you would like your new depend-on-docker project created
+$(pwd) may be replaced with the desired path where you would like your new depend-on-docker project created If you are behind an Internet proxy, define http_proxyHost and http_proxyPort prior to running the create script.
+Example: export http_proxyHost=<proxy_hostname>

 ## Windows